lqhac/LivePoem/README.md

 ## Citations
 Huang, H., Feng, Y., Shi, C., Xu, L., Yu, J., & Yang, S. (2023).
 Free-bloom: Zero-shot text-to-video generator with llm director and ldm animator.
 Advances in Neural Information Processing Systems, 36, 26135-26158.

+## Original Manuscript
+The original manuscript is under this directory named `LivePoem (IJCAI25 HAI Track).pdf`.
+The final paper will be compiled in the proceedings of IJCAI2025 after the conference.
+We will update this repository by then accordingly.

+## Demonstrations of Musical Storyboard
+We compile the generated samples within a PPTX file for better illustration purposes.
+The files can be accessed via this link: https://drive.google.com/drive/folders/1OXtzhETvpkRJRiynQfZchZizyrqQVGox?usp=share_link